 All variables related to density (catch per unit effort of cod and flounder by haul and ICES rectangle) had small effect sizes and confidence intervals overlapping 0.
 This suggests density-dependence or competition for food resources has had little effect on the decline of the cod condition.
-Fitting the model to fish below 30 cm (sizes believed to be more prone to competing for benthic resources with flounder) had only a small effect on the coefficients, with the flounder coefficient being more negative, but still with a small effect size and confidence intervals crossing zero.
+Fitting the model to cod below 30 cm (sizes believed to be more prone to competing for benthic resources with flounder) had only a small effect on the coefficients, with the flounder coefficient being more negative, but still with a small effect size and confidence intervals crossing zero.